EnterpriseDB/tpa/docs/src/tpaexec-reconfigure.md

 unnecessary to specify this; `tpaexec configure` will choose a suitable repository based on the postgres flavour in use in the cluster.

+After changing the architecture, run [tpaexec upgrade](tpaexec-upgrade.md) to make the required changes to the cluster.

+## Changing a cluster from 2q to EDB repositories

+The `--replace-2q-repositories` argument removes any 2ndQuadrant
+repositories the cluster uses and adds EDB repositories as required to replace them.

+After reconfiguring with this argument, run [tpaexec deploy)(tpaexec-deploy.md) to make the required changes to the cluster.

+## Output format

 The following options control the form of the output: